 But, if you decide to get the latest recommendations for the same keyword, our Content AI will run through a new analysis.
 And for this new analysis, additional credit will be used.
 So, if you’re looking to get the latest recommendations, click the refresh icon in the Focus Keyword field.

-If you ever run out of Content AI credits, you can upgrade your subscription for more credits directly from the pricing section here.
+Note: If you ever run out of Content AI credits, you can buy more Content AI credits separately from the pricing section here.